sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 ------

 .. [#]
-   Thit is a massive oversimplification.
+   This is a massive oversimplification.

 .. [#]
    Either that, or the Kolmogorov-Smirnov test, which is probably more